jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 The `disable-num-lines` command is followed by at least one whitespace character, a positive integer, at least one whitespace character, and a comma-separated list of identifiers.
-Those identifiers specify one or more rules that will have any generation of failures suppressed for the specified number of lines after the pragma command.
+Those identifiers specify one or more Rule Plugins that will have any generation of Rule Failures suppressed for the specified number of lines after the Pragma command.

-Command parsing failures are issued if:
+Pragma command failures are issued if:

-- a count was not specified, and therefore, one or more rule identifiers were not specified
+- a count was not specified, and therefore, one or more identifiers were not specified
 - a count was not specified as a positive integer
-- one or more rule identifiers (id or name) were not provided
+- an identifier (Rule ID or alias) is not provided
-- the rule identifier is not a valid id or name
+- the identifier is not an existing Rule ID or alias for one of the Rule Plugins

-Therefore, a proper command to suppress rule id `md031` on the next three lines is `disable-num-lines 3 md031` or `disable-num-lines 3 blanks-around-fences`.
+Therefore, a proper command to suppress Rule ID `MD031` on the next three lines is `disable-num-lines 3 MD031` or `disable-num-lines 3 blanks-around-fences`.

 ```Markdown
 <!-- pyml disable-num-lines 3 blanks-around-fences-->